brianlam38/Sec-Cheatsheets/OSCP_Summary.md

 # OSCP
 Summary of the OSCP course material.
-See "OSCP-Cheatsheet" for lab/exam specific cheatsheet.
+See "OSCP_Cheatsheet" for lab/exam specific cheatsheet.

 # Index